Arihant - Advanced Technology Vessel (ATV) - Boat

 In a major step towards completing its nuclear triad, India activated the atomic reactor on-board the indigenous nuclear submarine INS Arihant.
 The nuclear propulsion reactor on board INS Arihant, India’s first indigenous nuclear powered submarine, achieved criticality 10 August 2013, paving the way for its operational deployment by the Navy.
 INS Arihant had been undergoing trials at Navy's key submarine base in Vishakhapatnam and would be launched for sea trials soon since the nuclear reactor had gone critical.

 On 13 August 2013 Prime Minister Dr. Manmohan Singh stated "I am delighted to learn that the nuclear propulsion reactor on board INS Arihant, India’s first indigenous nuclear powered submarine, has now achieved criticality.
 I extend my congratulations to all those associated with this important milestone, particularly the Department of Atomic Energy, the Indian Navy and the Defence Research and Development Organization.
 Today’s development represents a giant stride in the progress of our indigenous technological capabilities.
-It is testimony to the ability of our scientists, technologists and defence personnel to work together for mastering complex technologies in the service of our nation’s security."
+It was testimony to the ability of our scientists, technologists and defence personnel to work together for mastering complex technologies in the service of our nation’s security."

 On 26 July 2009 India launched its first nuclear-powered submarine, the 367-foot long INS Arihant, which means "Destroyer of the Enemies" in Hindi according to the official news release.
 The name Arihant has its origins in the Jain religion, and unofficial news reports stating "Destroyer of Enemies" omitting the definite article.
 India became the sixth country in the world to have built one.
 Besides the US, which has 74 nuclear submarines, Russia (45), UK (13), France (10) and China (10) also possess nuclear-powered submarines - the US has nearly as many nuclear submarines as all other countries combined.

-India is a nation that struggled to enter the select group of countries that build nuclear powered submarines.
+India was a nation that struggled to enter the select group of countries that build nuclear powered submarines.
 Its program ATV, or Advanced Technology Vessel, was initiated in 1974.
 But after three decades it had not presented results that could modify the current picture of the navies with nuclear propulsion.

 The INS Arihant, India's first nuclear submarine that was till now known by the code name S 2, was launched at a simple ceremony in the port town of Visakhapatnam [Vizac] with the traditional breaking of a coconut on its hull by Prime Minister Manmohan Singh's wife, Gursharan Kaur.
 It was expected to be ready for induction into the Navy by 2011 after a series of exhaustive trials.